dzejpi/project-achelois/README.md

 All graphic assets and their project files are in the `_graphics` folder.
 Due to the nature of Ludum Dare, assets can be a little disorganised and a lot of assets were edited after exported, so sometimes you can notice they are different from the project file.

 ### Music & Sounds
-If you want to check the music and sound files, you will need:
+You can find all music and sound resources in the `_sound` folder.
+If you want to check the music and sound project files, you will need:

-* FL Studio
+* FL Studio; I have the Producer Edition v20.8.3.
 * These plugins installed:
   * Kairatune - completely free.
   * VST Speek 3 - completely free.